Best Treadmills for Your Home Gym Check Them Out

 Is it okay to drink protein shakes every day?

-Yes, drinking protein shakes daily is generally okay as long as most of your protein comes from whole foods, your overall diet is balanced with carbs and fats, and you don’t have medical conditions that limit protein intake.
+Yes, drinking protein shakes daily is generally OK as long as most of your protein comes from whole foods, your overall diet is balanced with carbs and fats, and you don’t have medical conditions that limit protein intake.

 What’s the difference between whey isolate and whey concentrate?